djangotutorials/djangotutorials.github.io/about-en.md

 ---
 layout: page
 title: About
-tagline: A few more words about this theme
+tagline: about me
 excerpt: >
-  A few more words about this theme.
-This goes SEO!
+  This is a blog for Django tutorials
 permalink: /about.html
 header:
   image: /assets/patterns/upfeathers.png